AnnapurnaBhatraju/dummy/README.md

 ## Contributing
 1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
+2. Create your Feature Branch.
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your Changes.
-4. Push to the Branch (`git push origin feature/AmazingFeature`).
+4. Push to the Branch.
 5. Open a Pull Request.

 ---